cowprotocol/docs/docs/cow-amm/concepts/how-cow-amms-work.md

 ## Getting Started with CoW AMM

-To faciliate easy liquidity providing, CoW DAO has partnered with Balancer to implement CoW AMMs into the Balancer ecosystem.
+To facilitate easy liquidity providing, CoW DAO has partnered with Balancer to implement CoW AMMs into the Balancer ecosystem.
 LPs can [use the Balancer app](https://balancer.fi/pools/cow) to LP direclty on one of over a dozen liquidity pools.

 In the next section, LPs can learn how to create their own CoW AMM pools for brand new assets either on Balancer or outside the platform.